flagship-io/flagship-js-sdk/README.md

 > return a `promise(object)` which contains the data for a specific campaign

-The shape of the object look like same as [decision api response, normal or simple mode](http://developers.flagship.io/#mode) depending on value of `fetchMode` argument.
+The shape of the object look like same as [decision api response](http://developers.flagship.io/#mode).

 <table class="table table-bordered table-striped">
     <thead>